gatsbyjs/homepage-starters/docs/readme-template.md

 :link[demoURL]{text="View the Demo"}

 **Note:**
-This is the :var[repoType] version of :var[cms] homepage starter codebase.
-A functionally identical :var[altRepoType] version is also maintained and can be found on :link[altRepoUrl]{text="GitHub"}.
+This version of the :var[cms] homepage starter is written in :var[repoType].
+If you want to use :var[cms] but :var[altRepoType] is more your style, there is also a :var[altRepoType] version maintained on :link[altRepoUrl]{text="GitHub"} that you might prefer.

 ## Quick start